 * Brent has risen by more than 10 pct since December

-* Oil has been supported by OPEC-led cuts, strong economic growth
+* Oil supported by OPEC-led cuts, strong economic growth

-* Tensions in OPEC-member Iran have also lifted oil prices
+* Tensions in OPEC member Iran have also lifted prices

-* But soaring U.S. crude production could undermine rally
+* Soaring U.S. crude production could undermine rally (Updates prices)

-Oil prices have been supported by production cuts led by the Middle East dominated Organization of the Petroleum Exporting Countries (OPEC) and by Russia, which started in January last year and are set to last through 2018, as well as by strong economic growth and financial markets.
+Rising U.S. production is the main factor countering output cuts led by the Middle East-dominated Organization of the Petroleum Exporting Countries and by Russia, which began in January last year and are set to last through 2018.